International networks

 Academic Forum Chile – Italy

-It was born from efforts made by both the Italian Embassy in Chile and the Chilean Embassy in Italy, to generate a binational academic forum that fosters cooperation between Chilean universities and their Italian counterparts, with particular emphasis on priority multidisciplinary issues that present pre-existing collaborations.
-The organizing universities are Universidad de Chile, Universidad de Concepción and Pontificia Universidad Católica de Chile, which invited the following Italian universities: Università di Bologna, Sapienza Università di Roma, Universita Degli Studi di Messina, and Politecnico di Torino.
+An initiative of the Italian Embassy in Chile and the Chilean Embassy in Italy, aimed at fostering cooperation between Chilean universities and their Italian counterparts, with a special focus on priority multidisciplinary topics that already feature existing collaborations.
+The organizing universities are the University of Chile, the University of Concepción, and the Pontificia Universidad Católica de Chile, which invited the participation of the Italian universities Università di Bologna, Sapienza Università di Roma, Università degli Studi di Messina, and Politecnico di Torino.

 See sitearrow_forward